Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Implementation of the Boundary Element Method for wall-attached bubbles

 Ultimately, we obtain a dense linear system of equations whose unknowns are the normal gradients $\partial\phi(\boldsymbol{x})/\partial\boldsymbol{n}|_{\boldsymbol{x}=\boldsymbol{x}_i}$ at vertices away from the contact line and the potential values $\phi(\boldsymbol{x}_i)$ at vertices on the contact line.
 We solve this linear system using the BiCGStab solver \citep{vanderVorst:1992a}.
-By combining the normal potential gradients at the interface $\partial\phi(\boldsymbol{x})/\partial\boldsymbol{n}|_{\boldsymbol{x}=\boldsymbol{x}_i}$, with the tangential gradients at the interface, which can be computed from $\phi(\boldsymbol{x}_i)$, we can numerically estimate the advection velocity at the interface nodes, $\nabla \phi(\boldsymbol{x}_{i}) = u_{\rm l, \textit{i}}$.
+By combining the normal potential gradients at the interface $\partial\phi(\boldsymbol{x})/\partial\boldsymbol{n}|_{\boldsymbol{x}=\boldsymbol{x}_i}$, with the tangential gradients at the interface, which can be computed from $\phi(\boldsymbol{x}_i)$, we can numerically estimate the advection velocity at the interface nodes, $\boldsymbol{\nabla} \phi(\boldsymbol{x}_{i}) = u_{\mathrm{l}}(\boldsymbol{x}_{i})$.
 Together with the contact line velocity $w$, this enables us to evolve the interface over time by advecting the nodes.
 We evolve the potential on the bubble surface over time using the Bernoulli equation \citep[e.g.,][eq.~(8)]{Blake:1998a}:

-where $D /Dt = \partial/\partial t + \boldsymbol{u}_{\rm l}\cdot \nabla $ is the material derivative and $\kappa$ is the local bubble curvature, which is computed by using the scheme of \citet[section~3.1]{Rusinkiewicz:2004a}.
-For simplicity, we assume that the gas inside the bubble undergoes an adiabatic process.
+where $D /Dt = \partial/\partial t + \boldsymbol{u}_{\rm l}\cdot \boldsymbol{\nabla} $ is the material derivative and $\kappa$ is the local bubble curvature, which is computed by using the scheme of \citet[section~3.1]{Rusinkiewicz:2004a}.
+To reduce computational complexity, we assume that the gas inside the bubble undergoes an adiabatic process.
+Although this model may not accurately represent the breathing mode, as demonstrated in section \ref{BrMode}, its influence on the evolution of shape modes appears to be minimal, as shown in the following.
 Here, $V(t)$ represents the bubble volume at time $t$, and $V_0$ denotes the initial bubble volume.